-If you spot a mistake on any of your credit files, it's important to get this rectified – otherwise it could harm your ability to get credit later.
+If you spot a mistake on any of your credit files, it's important to get this rectified – otherwise, it could harm your ability to get credit later.

-If you do spot a mistake, you can contact the company that provided the information or the credit reference agency itself to get it corrected.
+You can contact the company that provided the information or the credit reference agency itself to get it corrected.

 The agency has 28 days from your request to tell you if it has removed the entry, amended it, or taken no action.
 The entry will be marked as 'disputed' in the meantime.
 This is so any lender searching your file will know not to rely on that piece of information.

 Unfortunately, there’s no guarantee an error will be removed unless the lender grants the CRA permission.
 If it doesn’t, and your records aren’t updated, your next option is to add what’s known as a ‘notice of correction’ to your file, allowing you to explain in 200 words why the error is there